-Please note that once an applicant submits an application on Flexi-Grant®, it is then directed to the designated Approver for the employing organisation at which the applicant has applied to host an award (see Application

-Approvals in the 'Application Guidance Notes' Section).
-It is recommended that referring and supporting participants fulfil their requirements at least 5 working days before the submission deadline (Wednesday, 10 November 2021) to ensure there is sufficient time for organisational approval.
+Please note that once an applicant submits an application on Flexi-Grant®, it is then directed to the designated Approver for the employing organisation at which the applicant has applied to host an award (see Application Approvals in the 'Application Guidance Notes' Section).
+It is recommended that referring and supporting participants fulfil their requirements at least 5 working days before the submission deadline (Tuesday, 1 November 2022, 3:00PM UK time) to ensure there is sufficient time for organisational approval.
 The Host Organisation approver must approve the completed application by the submission deadline.